Formal pre-application advice

 If you know you need planning permission, we welcome and encourage you to discuss your development proposal with us before you submit your application.

-At the moment, we are only able to provide written pre-application advice and are unable to hold pre-application meetings with developers and applicants – unless the application concerns Listed Building Consent.
+At the moment, we are only able to provide written pre-application advice and are unable to hold pre-application meetings with developers and applicants – unless the application concerns Listed Building Consent or allocated or stalled development sites.

 Why should I get pre-application planning advice?